wallabyway/OTG-client-sample/README.md

 #### Steps:
 > Red Circle shows the "Status"

-1. navigate the tree, to an .RVT file (or .NWD)
+1. login and navigate into the hubs/projects/folder/file/version in the tree, until you find your Revit/Navis file you want to evaluate.

+Now, to convert it...
 2. single click on a version.
-The browser will fetch the 'OTG status' and display in the status section (menu bar at the top).
-3. To open the file in the Forge-Viewer on the right, just double click the version (this works for both SVF or OTG).
-4. To trigger an OTG conversion job, select the version, then click on the &#9889;
+3. click on the &#9889; to start the OTG conversion
-5. To check 'conversion progress', just occasionally single-click the version.
+4. now click on the revit/navis file 'version' again, and look at the 'OTG:progress 0%' in the upper menu bar.

 #### what does STATUS mean?